List of ingredients and their benefits

 baking soda

 Baking Soda for enhanced effects: Adding bicarbonate of soda (baking soda) to a sea-salt bath can leave the skin feeling clean and smooth.
 Baking soda also enhances the stimulating effect on the circulatory system, provides a refreshing quality and helps soothe skin irritations and itchiness.
 For fizzy bubbles, you can add 3-4 effervescent antacid tablets to your bathwater before stepping in.
 The tablets will not harm your skin and simply add to a "spa" effect.
 Baking soda can be purchased at pharmacies and grocery stores; carbonated bath tablets are available in some bath shops.
-Go to Sea-Salt Bath
+Recipe for Sea-Salt Bath

 basil essential oil